manjou/ChatApp/README.md

 Once the development server is running, you can use the Expo client app to view the app on your mobile device or an emulator.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).